 This next growing season I will be planting the kenaf seeds that were graciously gifted to me by the Big Creek Sasquatch of Cross Over.
 I look forward to sharing my further adventures with Bigfoot and kenaf in the future.

 With the growing season complete, we had successes and failures with our test crop of Kenaf.
 Huge successes in regards to seed germination and plant growth.
 I was able to grow fourteen foot kenaf plants with plenty of fiber and wood core for successful production of products; the failure came in the plant's flowering and seed production.
-We didn't get any.
+We didn't get any seed.
 Being seed production is my initial purpose, the production of fiber and wood core for processing has little value until seeds can be produced in a viable enough quantity for major crop production.